martis42/depend_on_what_you_use/README.md

 Still, there are reasons to use DWYU instead of or in addition to layering_check:

 - DWYU Does not require a compiler, it works purely by text parsing.
-  This is the reason for some of its [the known DWYU limitations](#known-limitations).
+  This is the reason for some of it's [the known DWYU limitations](#known-limitations).
   However, this also makes the tool more flexible and independent of your platform.
   For example when using a recent clang version is not possible for you.
 - DWYU detects unused dependencies.